lino-framework/react/docs/about/index.rst

 ==============================

 The "modern" React front end is an alternative to the "classical" ExtJS front end.
-Here are two screenshots of the :mod:`lino_book.projects.team` project, once with ExtJS and one with React:
+Here are two screenshots of a same Lino site, one with ExtJS and one with
+React:

 .. image:: noi-robin-extjs.png
   :width: 48%